keguangzhang/BENG183_Final/final.md

 **Data Analysis**
 The bioinformatics data analysis of ribosome profiling has many overlaps with that of RNA-seq, and many pipelines and packages have been established for different analysis purposes.
-The graph below shows an overview of a STAR Protocol of ribosome profiling data analysis pipeline specialized in ribosome pausing analysis
+The graph below shows an overview of a STAR Protocol of ribosome profiling data analysis pipeline specialized in ribosome pausing analysis (link to the paper [link] (https://star-protocols.cell.com/protocols/1899) ):